dmlerner/ynab-api/docs/AccountsApi.md

 with ynab_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = accounts_api.AccountsApi(api_client)
-    budget_id = "budget_id_example" # str | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget) data = SaveAccountWrapper(
+    budget_id = "budget_id_example" # str, none_type | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget) data = SaveAccountWrapper(
         account=SaveAccount(
             name="name_example",